Bernard Lazare: Life

 He was born Lazare Marcus Manassé Bernard (he later switched his first name and last name) in Nîmes on 15 June 1865.
-His bourgeois family was Jewish although not very religious.
+His bourgeois family was Jewish, "steeped in religious spirit, but committed to secular values."

 Lazare's initial contact with symbolists introduced him to anarchism and led to his career in literary criticism.
-During the Trial of the thirty in 1894, he defended anarchists Jean Grave and Félix Fénéon.
+During the Trial of the Thirty in 1894, he defended anarchists Jean Grave and Félix Fénéon.

 In the spring of 1894, he published Anti-Semitism, its History and Causes (L'Antisémitisme, son histoire et ses causes).
-The book is considered anti-Semitic by present-day standards.
+The book is considered antisemitic by present-day standards.
 According to Lazare, Jewish religion and law was partly to blame: "This is in large part the exclusivism, that is, the persisting pride and attachment of Jews to one another....
 However, the Jew, himself, constitutes only one of many causes for anti-Semitism".

 It was published within a few months of the arrest of Captain Alfred Dreyfus, a Jewish army officer falsely accused of treason on the charge of communicating French military secrets to the German embassy in Paris.
 Having a reputation for combativeness and courage, Lazare was contacted by Mathieu Dreyfus to help prove his brother's innocence.

 Lazare devoted his time exclusively to the case.
-Initially, he drafted a pamphlet that framed Dreyfus's trial not as a simple miscarriage of justice but the action of a specifically anti-Semitic conspiracy.
-Although that version was not published (at least in part because the family and their lawyer appear to have wanted to downplay the relevance of anti-Semitism to the case), Dreyfus's wrongful conviction became a turning point for Lazare's views on anti-Semitism, particularly regarding how Jews should respond.
-He began publishing more strident defenses of Jewish people in Parisian newspapers, and, after calling him out by name in Le Voltaire, even fought a duel with his former colleague, anti-Semitic extremist Édouard Drumont.
+Initially, he drafted a pamphlet that framed Dreyfus's trial not as a simple miscarriage of justice but the action of a specifically antisemitic conspiracy.
+Although that version was not published (at least in part because the family and their lawyer appear to have wanted to downplay the relevance of antisemitism to the case), Dreyfus's wrongful conviction became a turning point for Lazare's views on antisemitism, particularly regarding how Jews should respond.
+He began publishing more strident defenses of Jewish people in Parisian newspapers, and, after calling him out by name in Le Voltaire, even fought a duel with his former colleague, antisemitic extremist Édouard Drumont.
 (Neither man was injured.)

-Lazare's pamphlet, Une erreur judiciaire: La vérité sur l’affaire Dreyfus ("A Judicial Error: The Truth about the Dreyfus Affair"), was finally published in November 1896 in Belgium, rather than France, because he feared it would be seized by the French police.
+Lazare's pamphlet, Une erreur judiciaire: La vérité sur l'affaire Dreyfus ("A Judicial Error: The Truth about the Dreyfus Affair"), was finally published in November 1896 in Belgium, rather than France, because he feared it would be seized by the French police.
 In it, Lazare refuted the accusation point by point and demanded the sentence be overturned.
 The tactic conformed more to the wishes of the Dreyfus family, as the first version of the text was a savage attack on the accusers and ended with repeated use of the phrase "J'accuse", later made famous by Émile Zola.
-Despite the change in focus away from anti-Semitism, the pamphlet still argued that this was not simply a judicial mistake, but a deliberate act to frame an innocent man.
+Despite the change in focus away from antisemitism, the pamphlet still argued that this was not simply a judicial mistake, but a deliberate act to frame an innocent man.
 Lazare may even have meant the comparatively-mild title ("Une erreur judiciare") to be ironic.